Stefan Arestis | Jun 10, 2017 | 0

 See if you can spot Nemo and the Bannerfish in our short video clip from our snorkelling at Tapiutan island.

-Travel with us as we swam our way through Boracay and Palawan in our Philippines travel video.
+To watch more, check out our full Philippines travel video as we swam our way through Boracay and Palawan in our Philippines travel video.